sannahmika/style/README.md

 # style
-Common files for the Issuefab visual identity.
+Common files for the Issuefab Visual Identity.